ramiroaznar/data-glossary/README.md

 * **data dump**: A database dump contains a record of the table structure and/or the data from a database and is usually in the form of a list of SQL statements.
 A database dump is most often used for backing up a database so that its contents can be restored in the event of data loss.

-* **data ecosystem**: A data ecosystem is a collection of infrastructure, analytics, and applications used to capture and analyze datad **data engineering**: Data engineering is the aspect of data science that focuses on practical applications of data collection and analysis.
+* **data ecosystem**: A data ecosystem is a collection of infrastructure, analytics, and applications used to capture and analyze data.

+* **data engineering**: Data engineering is the aspect of data science that focuses on practical applications of data collection and analysis.
 Data engineers built ETL pipelines and maintain databases.

 * **event data**: Event data is any data that you want to measure about an event.